Siege of Santa Cruz: Siege

 Gen. Paciano Rizal marched to Santa Cruz and were later joined by other forces led by Severino Taiño.
 Don Jacinto Talcon, and several other Laguneño commanders.
 They arrived at the town by June 24.
 The combined size of their forces amount to a total of 10,000 men under arms.
-Meanwhile, Santa Cruz was defended by a detachment of 700 cazadores marksmen led by Lt.
-Col. Alberti, with the provincial governor Don Antonio del Rio assisting them.
+Meanwhile, Santa Cruz was defended by a detachment of 700 cazadores marksmen led by Lieutenant Colonel Mariano Albertí Leonés, with the provincial governor Don Antonio del Rio assisting them.
 It was also defended from Lake Bay by two gunboats, Otalora and Oceania.
 For more than 2 months, Filipino forces attempted to storm the town but each time were repulsed.
 The Spanish garrison only surrendered to the besiegers on August 30 once their commanders realized that further resistance was futile especially with the Philippine provisional revolutionary government in control of all provinces across the islands save for Manila.
 Favorable terms were secured and agreed on, including the surrender of the whole remainder of the garrison and two gunboats.